Gastric Bypass Surgery

 Disadvantages of gastric bypass:

-- Can cause "dumping syndrome" (food in the stomach moves to the intestines quickly and can cause nausea, sweating, fainting, weakness and diarrhea)
+- Can cause "dumping syndrome" (food in the stomach moves to the intestines quickly, causing nausea, sweating, fainting, weakness and/or diarrhea)

 Is weight-loss surgery right for you?